Skip to Content

 Initial Screening

 PVARA reviews application completeness.
-Incomplete applications returned with up to 2 resubmissions permitted.
-Applications accepted year-round (Agile Approach).
+Incomplete applications are returned with a limited number of resubmissions permitted.
+Applications accepted year-round.

 04